Sexual Abuse Signs in Adults: What Survivors of Childhood Abuse Often Carry Into Adulthood

 Frequently Asked Questions

 What are signs of childhood sexual abuse in adults?
 Signs of childhood sexual abuse in adults can show up emotionally (chronic shame, anxiety, difficulty trusting yourself), physically (body disconnection, hypervigilance, chronic tension), relationally (people-pleasing, attachment difficulties, struggles with intimacy), and behaviorally (disordered eating, perfectionism, numbing).
-These patterns don't confirm abuse, but they can be important signals worth exploring with a trauma-informed therapist.
+Child sexual abuse can affect individuals from all economic groups and backgrounds.
+It's important to note that older children and other children may display different behavioral symptoms, such as withdrawal from peers or acting out, compared to younger children.
+These patterns don’t confirm abuse, but they can be important signals worth exploring with a trauma-informed therapist.

 Can you have been sexually abused and not remember it?
 Yes.
 Dissociation is one of the nervous system’s primary ways of protecting us from overwhelming experiences.
 It’s common for survivors to have fragmented memories, gaps, or no explicit memory at all.
 This doesn’t mean the abuse didn’t happen.
 The body often holds what the mind couldn’t consciously store.

 What are the long-term effects of sexual abuse?
 Long-term effects of childhood sexual abuse include chronic shame, difficulty with trust and intimacy, nervous system dysregulation, identity confusion, grief, and behavioral patterns like perfectionism or numbing.
+Sexual exploitation is a form of child sexual abuse that can have significant psychological and emotional consequences.
 These can persist into adulthood without survivors always understanding the connection to their history.

 Can you heal from childhood sexual abuse?
 Yes.
 Healing from childhood sexual abuse is absolutely possible.
-It's often nonlinear and requires working with the body, not just the mind.
+It’s often nonlinear and requires working with the body, not just the mind.
 Modalities like EMDR, Somatic Experiencing, and Internal Family Systems have strong track records with complex trauma.
-You don't have to have full memories to heal, and you don't have to do it alone.
+Sexual abuse survivors can promote healing by seeking support and accessing resources.
+You don’t have to have full memories to heal, and you don’t have to do it alone.

 Next